mottlio/d3-AJAX-project/README.md

 can be downloaded from the WorldBank website in CSV format as a zip file.

 Each row represents a region, followed by values from 1960 to 2016.

+Lessons learned:

+formatting and filtering the data is often the most difficult part of a visualisation.